Qatar Airways plans Saudi airline launch

 DUBAI (Reuters) - Qatar Airways, the fast-growing Gulf carrier, wants to launch a new airline based in Saudi Arabia and is keen to invest in the kingdom’s domestic aviation sector, it said on Tuesday.

-Chief executive Akbar Al Baker has had talks with Prince Fahad bin Abdullah Al Saud about opportunities arising from the kingdom’s newly launched aviation liberalisation policy, the airline said on Tuesday.
+Chief executive Akbar Al Baker has had talks with Prince Fahad bin Abdullah Al Saud about opportunities arising from the kingdom’s newly launched aviation liberalization policy, the airline said on Tuesday.

-Saudi Arabia said earlier this year it would approve new airline licences in September, ending years of speculation about whether the country would allow foreign airlines to fly domestic routes.
+Saudi Arabia said earlier this year it would approve new airline licenses in September, ending years of speculation about whether the country would allow foreign airlines to fly domestic routes.

 Baker said Saudi represented a key growth market for Qatar Airways with an underserved market and need for greater domestic air services.